 Students may add courses online through MyBTC or in-person up until the start of the semester.
 Once a course begins, registration can only be processed via email or in person, and with an instructor's approval.
 After the first week of the course, Dean and/or Program Chair approval is required.

 Students are responsible for notifying the College when dropping a course.
 Dropping a course can impact a student’s program status and completion timeline.
 Dropping a course may affect financial aid.
 If an agency or program is funding educational expenses, students may be required to have schedule changes approved by the agency or program staff.
 Students are responsible for all course fees not paid.

-The College may administratively drop a student from a course for which course requirements have not been met (i.e. pre-requisites, co-requisites, etc.) or if payment arrangements have not been made by the appropriate deadline.
-The College may administratively withdrawal a student from a course if a student is no longer attending and progressing.
+The College may administratively drop a student from a course for which course requirements have not been met (i.e. pre-requisites, co-requisites, etc.).
+The Instructor may administratively withdraw a student from a course if a student is identified as no longer attending.

 If a course is full when a student attempts to add it, an error message will appear where the student can select ‘waitlist’ from the dropdown menu and click submit.
 If a spot opens in the course, the student receives an email to their @students.blackhawk.edu email address.
 The student has 48 hours from the time the email is sent to take action and register via MyBTC.
 If the 48-hour timeline is missed, the student must go through the process of getting on the waitlist again.
 No charges for the course will be incurred until the student is officially enrolled in the course.